aizzy-ai/aizzy-token/README.md

 # <a id="supply"></a>$AIZ Token Supply
 A comprehensive breakdown of the AIZ token supply, emissions, and distribution.

-> Fixed Total Supply: TDB
+> Fixed Total Supply: 1Bi

 **AIZ Token Allocation**

-> 97% of total Supply is allocated to the community, ensuring a truly decentralized and fair AI Ecosystem.
+> 90% of total Supply is allocated to the community, ensuring a truly decentralized and fair AI Ecosystem.
-> 2% of total Supply is allocated to Aizzy as a company.
+> 7% of total Supply is allocated to Aizzy as a company.
-> 1% of total Supply is allocated to the founders.
+> 3% of total Supply is allocated to the founders.